Blair-community-help-resources/blair-community-help-resources.github.io/education.md

 <h2><strong>Other</strong></h2>
 <p>
-  The following is a interactable list of educational assistance available to low-income individuals/families in the Blair County area.
+  The following is a interactable list of additional assistance available to low-income individuals/families in the Blair County area.
 </p>
    <div class="accordion">
      <div class="accordion-header">